Clayton Antitrust Act Definition

 The act has several provisions described in several sections of the text.
 For the purpose of this article, it should be sufficient to introduce three of the most important and widely used sections.

-- The act provides for prohibiting the companies to restrict the formation of labor unions.
+- The act provides for prohibiting the companies from restricting the formation of labor unions.
 Thus, labor unions can protest against employers on considerations of wages, exploitation, etc. Hence the exemption to strikes, boycotts, bargaining, etc., by labor parties.

-- The Act prohibits companies from merging with other companies in any way that lessens competition and/or creates a monopoly in the market.
-This has been inscribed in section 7 of the act. this is described in section 8 of the act.
+- The act prohibits companies from merging with other companies in any way that lessens competition and/or creates a monopoly in the market.
+It has been inscribed in section 7 of the act.
+It is described in section 8 of the act.

-- The Clayton antitrust act also sets restrictions for pricing of products.
-In some situations, the price floor is exploited by larger manufacturers thereby eating away the margins and revenues of smaller firms.
+- The Clayton antitrust act also sets restrictions for the pricing of products.
+In some situations, the price floor is exploited by larger manufacturers, thereby eating away the margins and revenues of smaller firms.
 These practices are regulated by setting minimum price levels for certain products.